 10. Hedera Helix, a.k.a.
 English Ivy

-English ivy is a hardy vine that grows rapidly in warm climates.
-Although English ivy is actually considered an invasive species in some regions, it is a popular choice for ground cover, or to grow up a wall, trellis, or other structure.
-English ivy can be grown in the ground or in containers, indoors or outdoors, and can survive in shade, partial shade, or full sun.
+English ivy is a hardy vine that grows fast in warm climates.
+Although it is considered an invasive species in some regions, it is a popular choice for ground cover or to grow up a wall, trellis, or other structure.
+English ivy can be grown indoors or outdoors in the ground or containers and can survive in shade, partial shade, or full sun.

 Big Leafs, Big Cleaning

 In general, a conclusion can be that the bigger the leaf and the more leaves on the plant, the better the purifying.
-Bill Wolverton, a former NASA research scientist who conducted that 1989 plant study: “The amount of leaf surface area influences the rate of air purification.”
+Bill Wolverton, a former NASA research scientist who conducted that 1989 plant study said: “The amount of leaf surface area influences the rate of air purification.”